Walter Sofronoff: Solicitor-General of Queensland

 Sofronoff served as the Solicitor-General of Queensland from 2005 to 2014.
 He was involved in a number of high-profile cases, including those involving surgeon Jayant Patel and the Aurukun Nine, nine men convicted of the gang rape of a 10-year-old girl in far north Queensland.
 He resigned as solicitor-general in 2014 amid tensions between the Newman government and the legal fraternity that resulted from the appointment of Tim Carmody as Chief Justice of the Supreme Court of Queensland.

 In 2016, Sofronoff was responsible for the successful High Court appeal that overturned the Queensland Court of Appeal's decision to downgrade Gerard Baden-Clay's murder conviction to manslaughter.
 Although it is normal practice for a sitting solicitor-general to lead High Court appeals, Sofronoff was briefed to appear instead of his successor and solicitor-general at the time, Peter Dunning QC.
 After the appeal, it was reported by The Guardian Australia that Sofronoff had charged the Queensland government just $327 plus GST to run the appeal, "despite a QC of Sofronoff's standing usually commanding fees of up to $17,000 a day".

 President of the Queensland Court of Appeal

-He was appointed President of the Queensland Court of Appeal on 3 April 2017, after President Margaret McMurdo resigned after more than 18 years as a justice of the Court of Appeal.
+He was appointed President of the Queensland Court of Appeal on 3 April 2017, after President Margaret McMurdo resigned after more than 18 years as a judge of the Court of Appeal.
 Sofronoff retired from the role on 20 May 2022.

 Inquiries and reviews

 On 11 May 2015, Sofronoff was appointed as Commissioner for the Grantham Floods Commission of Inquiry.
 In his written report, Sofronoff concluded that the flood "was a natural disaster and that no human agency caused it or could ever have prevented it".

 Sofronoff was appointed to lead a review of Queensland's parole system in 2016.

-On 6 June 2022, Sofronoff was appointed as Commissioner for the Commission of Inquiry into Forensic DNA Testing in Queensland.
+On 6 June 2022, he was appointed as Commissioner for the Commission of Inquiry into Forensic DNA Testing in Queensland.